Home » Herbs » Lemon Balm vs Mint: 7 Herb Differences You Should Know

 6. Aroma.

-Lemon balm and mint are two herbs known for their distinct fragrances.
-Lemon balm has a light, delicate aroma that is often described as subtle and fresh.
-In contrast, mint has a much stronger and more refreshing scent, characterized by its cool and invigorating aroma.
+Lemon balm and mint are two herbs known for their lemony fragrances.
+Lemon balm has a light lemon scent, often described as subtle and fresh.
+In contrast, fresh mint is an aromatic herb with a much stronger and more refreshing scent, characterized by its cool and invigorating aroma.

 With different varieties of mint, you will get a different aroma, ranging from chocolate to pineapple, but with an underlying menthol aroma.
 From spearmint to the stronger peppermint or light and gentle apple-mint to a heavily cocoa based after eight mint variety.